 As a retiree, many people see that there are three stages of life.
 In the first part of retirement, you will experience the go – go years, where you will want to be active and your health is usually better.
 Next you have the slow – go years, where are you tend not to want to travel as much and you will enjoy life being a little more settled down.
 Lastly, we have the no – go years, where you will probably be looking at senior living situations.

-Purchasing a duplex or triplex in the early stages of retirement means that you can lower your living costs, and even produce positive cash flow out of your living situation.
-Even if your home is paid off, a duplex or triplex is an entirely different situation because it can produce income like a true investment, rather than simply gobbling up money for taxes, Utilities and other expenses like a single-family Homewood.
+Purchasing a duplex or triplex in the early stages of retirement, means that you can lower your living costs, and even produce positive cash flow out of your living situation.
+Even if your home is paid off, a duplex or triplex is an entirely different situation because it can produce income like a true investment, rather than simply gobbling up money for taxes, utilities and other expenses like a single-family Home would.

-Then as you progress through the stages of retirement, you could’ve Angeli leave the duplex and head towards a senior living situation, and the income from your duplex might be able to pay for the costs of your care.
+As you progress through the stages of retirement, you could eventually leave the duplex and head to a senior living situation, and the income from your duplex might be able to pay for the costs of your care.
 Long-term care and in-home service is proving to be a booming industry, and we foresee that it will continue to increase over the next 20 years.
 When baby boomers have a duplex or triplex kicking out income, it can cover those costs and make life much easier.